Endogamy: Genealogy

 Endogamic marriage patterns may increase the frequency of various levels of cousin marriage in a population, and may cause high probability of children of first, second, third cousins, etcetera.

-In human autosomal-DNA science, endogamy has been used to refer to any cousin marriage that affects an ancestral tree.

 If a cousin marriage has accrued in a known ancestral tree of a person, in historical time, it is referred to as pedigree collapse.
-This may cause relations along multiple paths between a persons autosomal-DNA matches.
+This may cause relations along multiple paths between a person's autosomal-DNA matches.
 It creates stronger DNA matches between the DNA matches than expected from the nearest path.

 Cousin marriage should not be confused with double cousins, which do not cause a pedigree collapse.
 Certain levels of sibling marriage and cousin marriage is prevented by law in some countries, and referred to as consanguinity.

 A long term pattern of endogamy in a region may increase the risk of repeated cousin marriage during a long period of time, referred to as inbreeding.
 It may cause additional noise in the DNA autosomal data, giving the impressions that DNA matches with roots in that region are more closely related than they are.